 Going home to an extremely cold or warm house is the last thing that every homeowner would like to experience.
-However, this is a common phenomenon to those homeowners who live in areas that experience extreme temperatures.
+However, this is a common phenomenon for those homeowners who live in areas that experience extreme temperatures.
 To keep such inconveniences at bay, most people have now invested in thermostats and HVACs systems.
-Honeywell is one of the best brands when it comes to the manufacture of smart home devices such as thermostats, air purifiers, heaters, fans, air monitors and many more.
+Honeywell is one of the best brands when it comes to the manufacture of smart home devices such as thermostats, air purifiers, heaters, fans, air monitors, and many more.
 If you have a Honeywell thermostat, you can readily control it remotely through a touch of a button or a voice command.
 Just like any other device, the Honeywell thermostat is not immune to some diagnostic issues.
-For instance, you may notice that your thermostat is flashing ‘Cool On’ indicator every now and then.
+For instance, you may notice that your thermostat is flashing a ‘Cool On’ indicator every now and then.
 If you have never experienced this issue in the past, you are likely to freak out.
 However, this is perfectly normal with such devices.
 In this article, we shall take an in-depth look at why Honeywell thermostat flashing cool on, how to troubleshoot that problem, alongside other related ideas:

 What Does The Display ‘Cool On’ Mean?

 Before we delve into how to troubleshoot this diagnostic issue, it is imperative that we demystify what this display means so that you can know it better.
 Typically, this indicator is one of the many operations or system modes that are regulated by the thermostat.
-Just like the ‘Heat On’ display, this one simply tell you that your device has started to work hand-on-hand with the HVAC system.
+Just like the ‘Heat On’ display, this one simply tells you that your device has started to work hand-in-hand with the HVAC system.

 It is important to note that the ‘Cool on’ display is also known as the snowflake icon.
-With this display in place, be sure that your device is in the delay mode.
+With this display in place, be sure that your device is in delay mode.
 This mode is usually activated in order to protect the HVAC system from short cycling.
 If this mode is on, it shows that the thermostat has actually turned on the AC cooling of your home.

 Ideally, this display should not last for long.
 In fact, it should only keep flashing ‘Cool on’ for 5 minutes and then switch off.
 However, if the flashing does not stop after the above-mentioned stipulated time period, then there might be an underlying problem that needs urgent attention.